UPDATE: The specific model I reviewed here is no longer available. Here’s a newer model:

-It wasn't that long ago that a 20GB hard drive seemed huge.
-Now, with 4TB hard drives common and relatively inexpensive (and even 6TB drives now readily available, a 20GB is basically a paperweight.
-But the real pain is that each drive has its own enclosure and own power supply.
+It wasn’t that long ago that a 20GB hard drive seemed huge.
+Now, with 4TB and 6TB hard drives common and relatively inexpensive, a 20GB is basically a paperweight.
+But each drive has its own enclosure and own power supply.
 Trying to keep track of which power supply goes with which hard drive becomes a real pain.

 So several years ago I switched to using bare hard drives instead most of the time.
 Basically, that means you use the same kind of hard drive that you could insert in a desktop computer or laptop, without any fancy enclosure or power supply.
 It turns pretty much any hard drive into an external hard drive.

 Bare drives are typically much more cost-effective than getting one in an enclosure, and you don’t have to keep track of power supplies.
 They’re also much easier to store when you get an inexpensive case like these.
 And they are also an excellent way to naturally dissipate heat that doesn’t require a noisy fan.

 - Stylish, portable and ingenious design, high quality plastic masterial injection molding, thicker and...

 - Built-in anti-vibration and anti-static cushioning mat for maximum HDD protection,

 To use these drives as external drives, you need some kind of mounting connection.
 The first generation of those were clunky, involving bare wires and connectors.
 Then someone had the bright idea to create a docking station that you simply stand the drive in–no screws or other fiddly attachments.